Ed: Storm Warning…

 “Yes sir, two degrees worth—abstracts, thesis, even…contemplated a Ph.D., but…” I rattled on, eyes fixed on his turning of my stapled together sketch pages, how he settled on my Boraxo ad rough, with the headline, ‘It Goes Hand In Hand With The Working Man’.

-“Well, classroom sociology alone is light years away from what we’re doing here.”
+“Well, classroom sociology is light years away from what we’re doing here.”

-“Of course, I guess it’s light years away from a lot of things.”
+“Of course, I guess it’s light years away from a lot of real world things.”
 I caught my breath as he paused at a freehand door lock work-up, ‘Schlage.
 Lock Of Ages’.

-“It doesn’t hurt, however, and you do seem to have something of a way with imagery, and feel for words,” said the assistant creative director of Forrester, Blaine & Carruthers, a top-drawer advertising agency worldwide.
-FBC dated to the Packard, DuMont and Chesterfield days; only blue-chips sat in at this table, coast to coast, and Ralph Desman had been dispatched from the New York office to beef up FBC/Chicago’s heartland presence, primarily at the expense of those apple polishers over at Leo Burnett.
+“However, it doesn’t hurt, and you do seem to have something of a way with imagery, and elemental feel for words,” said the assistant creative director of Forrester, Blaine & Carruthers, a top-drawer advertising agency worldwide.
+FBC dated to the Packard, DuMont and Chesterfield days; only blue-chips sat in at this table, coast to coast, and Ralph Desman had been dispatched from the New York office to beef up FBC/Chicago’s heartland presence, namely devouring the apple polishers over at Leo Burnett.

-I spit shined my oxfords, slicked down my hair while crossing the Center’s fountained Pioneer Court, stumbled through revolving doors to sign in at the security desk and ride an express elevator up to the 29th floor.
-FBC’s creative department receptionist deigned to call back for confirmation, then sent me down a long, quiet, wood-paneled corridor to an office once removed from the corner suite with the fuller Lake Michigan view.
+I spit shined my oxfords, got Windsor knotted, khakied up, then slicked down my hair while crossing the Center’s fountained Pioneer Court, stumbled through revolving doors to sign in at the security desk and ride an express elevator up to the 29th floor.
+FBC’s creative department receptionist deigned to call back for confirmation, then sent me down a long, quiet, wood-paneled corridor to an office once removed from the corner suite with the fuller, finer Lake Michigan view.

 My timid tap on the half-opened door brought a curt greeting and gesture to sit across from Desman’s massive oak desk.
-Propped beside it were several illustration-size portfolios; atop same were stacks of scripts, reels, comps and storyboards, copies of Communications Arts, Adweek, Variety and Advertising Age.
+Propped beside it were several illustration-size portfolios; atop same were stacks of scripts, reels, comps and storyboards.

 His office walls were covered with matted campaign ads, framed commercial screen grabs, shmoozy photos of various industry luminaries and showbiz types at agency retreats, Manhattan openings and L.A. awards presentations—alongside posters from The Met, Whitney and Guggenheim, along with a Hamptons’ sailboat blow-up or two.
 B’nai B’rith and Hillel citations were trimmed in gold leaf and velvet relief.

 Behind the cluttered desk stood shelves lined with gleaming Addys, Clios, embossed client accolades, network broadcaster honors and magazine publisher commendations.
-Seated before them was a somewhat distracted Ralph Desman, gray J. Pressed with a custard cashmere turtleneck, gazing out smoked glass windows upon his partial view of the highrises across the Chicago River—that green, used rubber strewn waterway opening out to the blue Lake Michigan beyond.
+Seated before them was a somewhat distracted Desman, gray J. Pressed with a custard cashmere turtleneck, gazing out smoked glass windows upon his partial view of the highrises across the Chicago River, that rubber strewn waterway opening out to the blue Lake Michigan beyond.
 At least until he spun my way, skimming over pleasantries and past particulars, then tearing into what passed for my best spec material.

 “I’ve been working at it, Mr. Desman,” I said, tightening the Windsor I’d knotted in one of my dad’s recent birthday ties, concealed as best I could with the same outfit I’d worn up to J. Walter’s lobby at the Hancock Building.
 “And I know I can come up with more…”